Follow this article to check the Enterprise App expiration date.

 2) A tenant administrator user for the Office 365 tenant where the App was registered.

-3) 'Temp' folder on the C: drive - C:\Temp
+3) Create a 'Temp' folder on the C: drive - C:\Temp

 Save and executing the script

-1) Save below script as 'ListAppPrincipleExpiryInSPO.ps1'
+1) Save below script as 'CheckApplicationsExpiry.ps1'

 $appDetails = @()